Expressions

 Example 1:

-Working with a Dataset containing the Associations of the Definition Person with the attributes Employment and Scope in Knowledge Builder, we want a new calculated column containing true or false depending on whether the same row has any value in the Scope column:
+Working with a Dataset containing the Instances of the Definition Person with the attributes Employment and Scope in Knowledge Builder, we want a new calculated column containing true or false depending on whether the same row has any value in the Scope column:

 $ISNULL({Scope})